This tutorial provides a basic Go programmer’s introduction to working with gRPC.

 $ go get google.golang.org/grpc

-Then change your current directory to grpc-go/examples/route_guide
+Then change your current directory to grpc-go/examples/route_guide:

 $ cd $GOPATH/src/google.golang.org/grpc/examples/route_guide